 Understanding pre-trial motions

 After the defendant has been arrested and pled “not guilty” at the arraignment, the pre-trial phase of the case begins.
-Prior to trial, either the prosecution or the defense can seek court orders that may guide the conduct of the trial by making pre-trial motions.
+Before trial, either the prosecution or the defense can seek orders to guide the conduct of the trial with pre-trial motions.
 In some cases, these motions can determine whether the trial proceeds at all.

 Pre-trial motions are a critical phase of the criminal case, where charges can be dismissed or key evidence banned from trial.
 Criminal attorneys should be well-versed in the most common types of pre-trial motions and how they affect trial strategy.